john-w-phillips/concordance/README.md

 $ ctest -VV .
 ```

-You need to have `gtest` installed to build with tests.
+This will link against `gtest`, you need to have
+[gtest](https://github.com/google/googletest) installed to build with
+tests.

 ## Some minor notes on special words